Byzantine Greece: Fourth Crusade and Latin conquest

+Byzantine reconquest and reestablishment

 By the reign of Andronicus III Palaeologus, beginning in 1328, the empire controlled most of Greece, especially the metropolis of Thessalonica, but very little else.
 Epirus was nominally Byzantine but still occasionally rebelled, until it was fully recovered in 1339.
 Greece was mostly used as a battleground during the civil war between John V Palaeologus and John VI Cantacuzenus in the 1340s, and at the same time the Serbs and Ottomans began attacking Greece as well.
 By 1356, another independent despotate was set up in Epirus and Thessaly.

 The Peloponnese, usually called Morea in this period, was now almost the centre of the empire, and was certainly the most fertile area.
 Mystras and Monemvasia were populous and prosperous, even after the Black Plague in the mid-14th century.
 Mystras rivaled Constantinople in importance.
 It was a stronghold of Greek Orthodoxy and bitterly opposed attempts by the emperors to unite with the Catholic Church, even though this would have allowed the empire to gain help from the west against the Ottomans.